Pulaski County License Hearing Guide

 - Medical appointments

-In some cases, you may be required to install an Ignition Interlock Device (IID) in your vehicle as a condition of obtaining a hardship license.
-An IID is a device that requires you to blow into it before starting your car.
+**IID Requirement*In some cases, obtaining a limited driving permit may require the installation of an ignition interlock device (IID) on your vehicle.
+This device requires you to blow into it before starting the car.
 If the device detects alcohol, the car will not start.

 Getting Your License Back